backend-development/backend-development-textbook/source/javascript_and_ajax.md

 $("#edit_ingredient_<%= @ingredient.id %>").data('remote', true);
 ```

-The form sends a PATCH request via Ajax, which will be handled
+The form sends a PATCH request (via Javascript), which will be handled
 by the `update` action.
 This action already specifies
 two formats it can handle: html and json: